ethereumclassic/ethereumclassic.github.io/pages/blog/2016-08-10-couple-values-broken.md

 ---

 ![Ethereum Classic's vision](http://i.imgur.com/ZUUnHcH.png "Gandalf at Ethereum Classic")
-> "He that breaks a thing to find out what it is has left the path of wisdom.”
+> "He that breaks a thing to find out what it is has left the path of wisdom."
 Gandalf - J.R.R Tolkien

 Ethereum foundation when [hardforked its blockchain](http://qz.com/730004/everything-you-need-to-know-about-the-ethereum-hard-fork/) broke vital values that could ultimately compromise forked Ethereum credibility.